formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/document-migration.md

 # DynamoDB Data Migration

-This tutorial shows how to use the `--restore-dynamodb` option in the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) and the `aws s3 sync` command in the [AWS CLI](https://aws.amazon.com/cli/) to copy documents from one FormKiQ installation to another.
+This tutorial shows how to use the `--restore-dynamodb` option in the [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) and the `aws s3 sync` command in the [AWS CLI](https://aws.amazon.com/cli/) to copy documents from one FormKiQ installation to another.

 ## What You Will Build